South Main St. project in 120 seconds

 The existing 8-inch diameter water main along South Main Street between Huron and East William Street is approximately 100-years old and is reaching the end of its life.
-We are seeing issues with broken water valves along with other problems and need to replace the main before conditions get worse.
+We have already seen issues with broken water valves, along with other problems, and need to replace the main before conditions get worse.

 What will be done?

-Given the significant disruption to the existing roadway surface that is needed to replace the water main, we will also replace the underlying, existing, concrete pavement under the existing asphalt surface of S. Main Street (and the affected portions of the side streets.)
-S. Main Street will then receive an entirely new asphalt surface and pavement markings.
+Given the poor condition and significant disruption to the existing roadway that is needed to replace the water main, we will also replace the underlying, existing, road surface of South Main St. (and the affected portions of the side streets.) as well as pavement markings.

 How might the project affect you?

-- Given that the proposed work will be extensive and time-consuming, the work will unavoidably disrupt normal traffic and business operations along S. Main Street and the side streets immediately adjacent to the work site;
+Given that the proposed work will be extensive and time-consuming, the work will unavoidably disrupt normal traffic and business operations along South Main St. and the side streets immediately adjacent to the work site;

-- The proposed construction will have to be carefully studied in order to analyze impacts to Special Events that are normally held along S. Main Street within the vicinity of the project.
-It is not known at this time what the impacts to Special Events along S. Main Street will be; and,
+The proposed construction will have to be carefully studied in order to analyze impacts to Special Events that are normally held along South Main St. within the vicinity of the project.

 How is this being funded?